aspose-cells/Aspose.Cells-API-References/english/go-cpp/AutoFilter/FilterTop10/_index.md

 ## FilterTop10 function

-Filter the top 10 item in the list
+Filter the top 10 items in the list

 ```go